BigDataBiology/sardyne/notes/stream-notes.md

 - Incorporated code to expand emapper results into `simulate.py` (and merged into the `main` branch).
 Thus, we get the same results as if we had run emapper on the original (redundant) sequences.
 - Uncompressed large TSV to make them easier to handle with polars
+- Build table with OGs and their sizes in the GMGCv1 complete subset

 ## 2025-03-25